 Depending on the nature of the effluent, charges are likely to include:

-Every consent will be different and may also include additional parameters relevant to the process.
+Wastewater from trade premises will be different from the wastewater of an industrial plant, therefore every consent will be different and may also include additional parameters relevant to the process.
 Companies face substantial fines, and criminal prosecution for breaching the limits of the consent.
-The maximum fine is currently £40,000, hence the need to take monitoring trade effluent seriously.
+The maximum fine is currently £40,000, hence the need to take monitoring industrial wastewater seriously.

 Most noteworthy is that you are responsible by law, to keep the water company informed of changes.
 In the event that something changes in your process, in the same way, it also changes the effluent being discharged.
 If you are planning changes or are expanding, you should evaluate any impact on your discharges.
 If it is significant enough to take you outside the confines of your existing licence, you must apply for a modification to your consent.

 If you don’t have monitoring equipment in place, trade effluent officers working for the water company will take spot samples of the water to calculate your bills.
 COD and BOD attract higher charges as it strips the oxygen out of the water.

 If you’re unsure what is being discharged and don’t want an unexpected bill, or you’ve received a bill that is higher than you expected, a short term flow and load survey can help.
 The problem with spot samples is that the wastewater taken may not be representative of the site.
 A flow and load survey can provide more accurate information taken over a period of time and can be used to query or challenge a bill.
 As part of our industrial trade effluent services, we can provide a comprehensive flow and survey.

 Detectronic has a range of trade effluent monitoring systems to help keep you compliant and can save you money.
 For instance, by monitoring the amount of water used in your process and subtracting the amount from your incoming water, gives you the information to improve processes and reduce waste.